janhybs/ci-hpc/docs/config.yaml.md

       echo "By this point, the repository is already cloned" echo "And checkout out to latest commit"

-  # seconds step in install section
+  # seconds step in the install section
   - name: compilation-phase
     shell: |
       cd bench-stat